The aim of the MA degree is to develop the student into an expert of viewing and seeing, a storyteller and an artist.

 The Major in Film Editing, part of the Master’s Programme in Film and Television, is a continuation of the bachelor’s studies in film editing.
 Bachelor’s studies in this major provide an outstanding foundation for master’s studies.

 The technical, expressive and vocational foundation for film editing has been laid in the BA studies.
 The aim of the MA degree is to develop the student into an expert of viewing and seeing, a storyteller and an artist.
 Mastering the structure and expression of a feature-length documentary and a feature fiction film are at the core of the teaching.
 The MA degree also provides the opportunity to specialise in digital post-production, animation and experimental film.
-The goal of the education is to impart a capacity for pursuing further studies.
+The goal of education is to impart a capacity for pursuing further studies.

-The aim of master’s studies is that the student discovers his/her own way of working and is able to plan time used appropriately during the editing process in a large production.
+The aim of master’s studies is that the student discovers his/her own way of working and is able to plan time used appropriately during the editing process in large production.
 In film editing studies, the student learns to master the artistic, production-related and technical entity of his/her professional field through course teaching and exercises that gradually become more demanding.
 The goal of teaching is to strengthen the student’s skills and development and critical thinking in accordance with artistic vision.

 Graduates with a major in Film Editing can process the structure of a full-length film and manage large amounts of material, schedule their own work in relation to the demands of production.
 He/she understands the requirements for making visual effects and can proportion digital post-production to his/her work.
 On the other hand, he/she has the possibility to specialise in digital post-production and as a visual effects designer, technician and expert.
 Film Editing studies provide the student with a good foundation for becoming an independent artist who has the skills to renew film expression and specialise in film expression research or use his/her visual dramaturgy skills in other areas of narration and communications.